 OK, so Pure is designed for hookups rather than serious dating, but don’t judge a book by its cover — or in this case, an app by its intended purpose.
 Pure is for those who prefer their dating life with no strings attached, so if that’s you — we’re not judging — then it’s well worth checking the app out.
 Designed with some pretty cool art, there’s a millennial vibe to Pure — and it’s a space for over-18s only, with a strict no nude photos rule.

-When signing up, the app asks for your phone number to prove you’re a real person and uses your location to find potential matches.
+When signing up, the app asks for your phone number to prove you’re a real person and uses your location to find potential matches — or you can sign up with your Apple ID on the iOS app.
 Make sure you outline what you’re looking for when creating your bio — as well as mentioning any boundaries.
 The aim here is anonymous, spur-of-the-moment connections, so your bio, selfies, matches, conversations, and likes automatically self-destruct every 24 hours — and they’re only visible to others when you’re online.
 Privacy isn’t a concern, as any photos you send in messages can’t be saved — and if anyone tries to screenshot an image you’ve sent, the app notifies you.
 Pure recently added an anonymous video chat feature where you can wear a virtual mask to hide your identity.

 The user base right now is admittedly a little sparse, so unless you live in a major city, you might strike out with Pure.
 On the plus side, a smaller user base means fewer bots and people trying to scam you — so Pure remains a fairly safe app to use.
 On the downside, retyping your bio and uploading your photos every 24 hours can get old pretty fast, but it’s great if you prefer your apps with no strings attached.
 You can communicate with anybody who messages you for free, but to see other profiles you’ll need to upgrade to Pro for $15 per week or $30 a month.

-Pure’s newest features include video chat, where you can enjoy a totally anonymous video chat — where you can opt to “wear” a virtual mask to hide your identity — and get to know your match a little better before deciding to meet up in person.
+Pure’s newest features include video chat, where you can enjoy a totally anonymous video chat and opt to “wear” a virtual mask to hide your identity, giving you the opportunity to get to know your match a little better before deciding to meet up in person.

 Our next app is a little bit different from the others on this list — it’s strictly for those who are into astrology.
 Not the “Today you will win the lottery” horoscopes that you find in every magazine and newspaper on the planet, but actual, real astrology.
 We’re talking about the time of your birth, which, along with your sun sign, can be used to create your birth chart — but who has time to create a birth chart to work out your supposed compatibility with your potential match?
 NUiT takes care of all that, asking you to sign up with your date of birth, then creating your own unique birth chart, which will not only give you insights into your own personality but can also help you see how you connect or clash with others.
 There are daily horoscopes too, if you’re into that.